Classification of irreducible unitary modules over $\mathfrak{u}(p,q|n)$: Necessity

 \section{Necessity}

 In this section, we show that one of the conditions \textbf{(U1)}--\textbf{(U6)} \textit{necessarily} holds if the $\mathfrak{u}(p,q|n)$-module $L(\Lambda)$ is unitary.
 Our arguments are based on the unitarity conditions for the finite-dimensional simple modules over the Lie superalgebras $\mathfrak{gl}_{p|n}$ and $\mathfrak{gl}_{q|n}$.
-Here and in the remainder of the paper, we will use the notation $m=p+q$.
+We recall the notation $m=p+q$.

 Clearly, $\mathfrak{gl}_{p|n}$ embeds into $\mathfrak{gl}_{m|n}$, having simple root system

 and graded half-sum of positive roots

 Similarly, $\mathfrak{gl}_{q|n}$ has simple root system